Bacalar Lagoon Mexico: The Complete Travel Guide

 Getting to Bacalar Lagoon by ADO Bus

-If you prefer to travel by bus, the ADO bus company offers great service from anywhere including Merida, Cancun, Playa del Carmen, Tulum, Chetumal, Palenque, Veracruz, and other towns in between.
+If you prefer to travel by bus, the ADO bus company offers excellent service from anywhere, including Merida, Cancun, Playa del Carmen, Tulum, Chetumal, Palenque, Veracruz, and other towns in between.

-You can check this site for a timetable.
-It is advisable to purchase the ticket with anticipation if you cannot get it online since sometimes the site is traveling should get to the ticket office earlier the same day or the day before to assure your seats.
+You can checkย this siteย for a timetable.
+It is advisable to purchase the ticket in advance if you cannot get it online, since sometimes the site is traveling.
+You should get to the ticket office earlier the same day or the day before to ensure your seats.

-Please keep in mind that traveling on the ADO can be a little freezing so remember to bring a sweater or a blanket to cover up.
+Please keep in mind that traveling on the ADO can be a little freezing, so remember to bring a sweater or a blanket to cover it up.

 Getting to Bacalar by plane